-The official announcement of the team’s name should take place on July 7, 2015, but Sports Illustrated reported the given news on June 25, two weeks before.
+The official announcement of the team’s name should occur on July 7, 2015, but Sports Illustrated reported the given news on June 25, two weeks before.
 Such a rush allowed the franchise to abandon the conventional name of MLS Atlanta used since 2014.
 However, on July 7, 2015, Blank unveiled the team’s name, logo, and color scheme.

 The club’s brand identity was unveiled on July 7, 2015.
 It took Adidas three months to design the logo.
 Arthur Blank and Darren Eales said they reviewed thousands of design emblems, so the final product was a natural progression of taking the elements from other logos.